Truist Bank Review 2023

 Truist One Money Market Account

-Overall, you can think of Truist One Money Market as the same account as Truist One Checking, plus an interest rate.
-It comes with the same avoidable $12 monthly fee, as well as the $50 minimum opening deposit.
+Overall, the Truist One Money Market is like the Truist One Checking with an interest rate.
+It has the same avoidable $12 monthly fee and the $50 minimum opening deposit.
 Plus, you can directly draw funds from your money market account with a debit card or checks.

 Certificates of Deposit (CDs)